mindspore-ai/docs/docs/source_en/roadmap.md

 <!-- /TOC -->

 <a href="https://gitee.com/mindspore/docs/blob/master/docs/source_en/roadmap.md" target="_blank"><img src="./_static/logo_source.png"></a>

+MindSpore's top priority plans in the year are displayed as follows.
+We will continuously adjust the priority based on user feedback.

 In general, we will make continuous improvements in the following aspects:
 1. Support more preset models.